 Jessica joined Watsi on November 27th, 2014.
-Four years ago, Jessica became the 2444th member to automatically support a new Watsi patient every month.
-Since then, 3,510 more people have become monthly donors!
-Jessica's most recent donation supported Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.
+Six years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Brian, a 12-year-old boy from Kenya, to fund treatment and equipment for hearing aids.